Broadview, Seattle

+Broadview is a neighborhood in northwestern Seattle, Washington, United States.
+It is at the northwestern corner of the city, adjacent to Puget Sound and the city of Shoreline to the north.
+The neighborhood is predominantly residential and includes portions of Carkeek Park.

 Name

 The name "Broadview" was given to the neighborhood because of its panoramic views of the Puget Sound and Olympic Mountains, which can be viewed to the west from its steep, westerly hillsides.

 History

 Farmers began to settle in Broadview and neighboring Bitter Lake in June 1889, after the Great Seattle Fire.
 These farmers had to float their goods into Seattle via the Puget Sound, because there were no roads at the time.
 Eventually, logging began in the area.

+Broadview and neighboring Bitter Lake were annexed into the City of Seattle on January 1, 1954.
+The neighborhood's first residential areas had been developed while it was unincorporated, leading to a lack of sidewalks on most minor streets.